Csc32/learning-rust/README.md

-# MoureDev-Challenges
-This is a repo that contains the resolutions of the mouredev challenges
+# This repo  is for learn rust with the official docs and other resources